IanButterworth/BasicTextRender.jl/README.md

 using BenchmarkTools
 @btime rendertext("Hello world", height=30) #1.052 ms (667 allocations: 2.20 MiB)
 ```
-The first time `rendertext` runs it will take ~10 seconds, as it loads the character lookup table.
+The first time `rendertext` runs it should take ~4 seconds, as it loads the character lookup table.